The Oldest Restaurant in Every State from The Oldest Restaurant in Every State Gallery

 Kentucky: Talbott Tavern (Bardstown)

 The oldest bourbon bar in the world is located in Kentucky, but it’s also the state’s oldest restaurant, serving some of the best of American cuisine, such as steak and fried chicken.
 Also known as the Old Talbott Tavern, it was built in 1779 and is even said to be haunted.
-Many famous names have passed through here, including Presidents Andrew Jackson, William Henry Harrison, and even a five-year-old Abraham Lincoln along with his parents.
+Many famous names have passed through here, including presidents Andrew Jackson and William Henry Harrison, and even a five-year-old Abraham Lincoln along with his parents.
 It is said that King Louis Philippe I of France came here during his exile, and that the infamous American robber Jesse James left some bullet holes in the restaurant’s walls.
-Legendary explorer Daniel Boone also stopped by at the Talbott Tavern, and NAACP co-founder Alexander Walters was actually born in the kitchen to one of it slaves.
+Legendary explorer Daniel Boone also stopped by at the Talbott Tavern, and NAACP co-founder Alexander Walters was actually born in the kitchen to one of the then-owner’s slaves.
 A visit here is sure to fill you with awe at both the menu and the history.

 Louisiana: Antoine’s Restaurant (New Orleans)

 In 1840, Antoine Alciatore opened up a boarding house and restaurant at the ripe young age of 18, and thus Antoine’s Restaurant was born.
 Passed down to his descendants in the years since then, this lavish restaurant has 14 dining rooms and is the oldest family-operated restaurant in the country.
 Many of the world’s most famous have come to enjoy New Orleans’ oldest French-Creole fine dining restaurant, including Pope John Paul II, Franklin Roosevelt, George Bush, Bill Clinton, Brad Pitt, Tom Cruise, Bruce Willis, Bing Crosby, Kate Hudson, and more.
-Try the crab meat omelette, soft-shelled crab, or the baked Alaska.
+Try the crab meat omelet, soft-shelled crab, or the baked Alaska.

 Maine: The Palace Diner (Biddeford)